smitambalia/dsacplus/LinkedList/README.md

     - forward points to next of current of the node
     - solve one case , rest will be taken care by recursion

+## Find the middle node of a linked-list
+    - slow and fast variable approch
+    - slow increases one step and fast variable increases two steps